Testing semiparametric model-equivalence hypotheses based on the characteristic function: Numerical studies

 The reported empirical rejection rates for $T^{(\mathcal I)}_{n,S}$, $T^{(\mathcal I)}_{n,L}$ and $T^{(\mathcal I)}_{n,E}$ in Table \ref{tableI2} and Figures \ref{figI1}, \ref{figI2}, correspond to the benchmark value $\rho_0=0.8$ and the non-benchmark values employed $\rho \in \{0.84, 0.82, 0.8, 0.75, 0.7, 0.65\}$.
 Similar conclusions as before may be drawn from these results regarding Type--I errors and powers.
 At the same time however, the energy--based test $T^{(\mathcal I)}_{n,E}$ seems to be less powerful for nearly all cases in Example 3(a) as well as in Example 3(b).

 The simulation results of Examples 1--3 suggest that in some cases the weight function used as well as the value of $\gamma$ may affect the performance of the proposed tests to a certain degree.
-Nevertheless most research on this topic concentrates on the choice of the weight parameter conditionally on the choice of the weight function, rather than on the choice of weight function itself.
-For a detailed discussion on this topic we refer to Meintanis (2016).
-In this connection several researchers and in varying circumstances have asserted that such an optimal choice, if it exists, would require some knowledge about the type of departure from the null hypothesis expected; see for instance Bugni et al. (2009).
-One approach is to analyze the asymptotic behavior of the test under the null against some ``qualitative" classes of alternatives and suggest a compromise value that performs well across these classes of alternatives.
-In the rather narrow context of testing for multivariate normality, Tenreiro (2009) suggested specific weights that give good powers for long-tailed, short--tailed, symmetric and skewed alternatives to normality, and in a more broad context of testing goodness--of--fit to parametric families of distributions Allison and Santana (2015) and Tenreiro (2019) suggest data--driven ways for choosing the weight parameter.
-In our current semiparametric context though, proper choice of $\gamma$ clearly leads to a highly non-trivial analytic problem which needs to be studied separately.
-We refer to M\'elisande et al. (2019) for results on a recent ``aggregate" test for independence that employs a collection of weights rather than a single choice.
-However as these results are preliminary and only apply to independence testing, and not to symmetry or homogeneity testing, and certainly not to equivalence testing, we do not follow this approach.
-We instead opt for the practical approach of suggesting a compromise value of the weight parameter that seems to work well across several settings.
+Most research though on this topic concentrates on the choice of the weight parameter conditionally on the choice of the weight function, rather than on the choice of weight function itself.
+The hitherto most popular weight function has been the zero--mean normal density (or some variant thereof) and within the restricted context of goodness--of--fit testing for multivariate normality there is some work on how to choose $\gamma$.
+For this issue we refer to \cite{Henze1997, Tenreiro2009}, and the review of \cite{Meintanis2016}.
+In the more broad, though still strictly parametric, context of testing goodness--of--fit to specific families of distributions \cite{Allison2015, Tenreiro2019} suggest data--driven ways for choosing the weight parameter.
+Now the more general issue of the proper choice of the particular functional form of the weight function has been investigated to some degree by \cite{Lindsay2014, Albert2022}, but the results are not readily applicable for actual test implementation in our setting.
+Instead here we opt for the practical approach of suggesting a compromise value of the weight parameter that seems to work well across several sampling scenarios.
 In this connection and based on our simulation results we suggest the use of a ``medium" sized value of $\gamma$ such as $\gamma=1.0$ for both the spherical stable and the Laplace density as an overall good choice.
 Clearly though this suggestion is conditioned on our Monte Carlo results, and therefore can not be overgeneralized.

 This section concludes with a numerical investigation of the random approximation procedure.
 In this connection, consider for instance the homogeneity--equivalence test in Example 2(a) and write the distance $\Delta^{(\mathcal H)}_{w,Z}$, with $X\sim \mathcal{N}_p(0,1)$ and $Y\sim \mathcal{N}_p(\mu_0,1)$, in the following form: